GLOBAL MARKETS-Revived Brexit hopes lift stocks and sterling

 An extra wrinkle is the chance of a U.S. deal on fiscal stimulus after a top Democrat hinted a compromise was possible to get an agreement past Republican objections.

-Reuters reported a $908 billion relief plan will be split in two to win approval and could be introduced as early as Monday.
+Reuters reported a $908 billion relief plan would be split in two to win approval and could be introduced as early as Monday.

 The talk of stimulus helped put a floor under gold, leaving it lower at $1,836 an ounce XAU=.
 Gold has gained more than 21% this year.